illuminatech/override-build/README.md

 ## Cleanup files <span id="cleanup-files"></span>

 During the building some accessory files, which you may not want to keep, might be generated.
-Like during our 'Froala Nova field' example building, 'node_modules' directory created with all NPM dependencies stored inside of it.
+Like during our 'Nova Froala field' example building, 'node_modules' directory created with all NPM dependencies stored inside of it.
 In order to simplify project structure and save disk space you can setup `\Illuminatech\OverrideBuild\Builder::$cleanupFiles`, listing files and directories, which should be removed after build is complete.
 For example: